Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Spanning line configurations

 The variety $X_{n,k}$ is always smooth, but unlike the flag variety $\Fl(n)$ it is almost never compact.
 Indeed, it could not be both.
 The Hilbert series of $R_{n,k}$ is rarely palindromic: for example, $\Hilb(R_{3,2};q) = 1 + 3q + 2q^2$.
 Therefore, no space with cohomology $R_{n,k}$ can be both smooth and compact (otherwise it would satisfy Poincar\'e Duality).
 In the next section we describe an alternative geometric model of $R_{n,k}$ (and, in fact, a more general family of rings) which is compact but not smooth.

 The defect of $X_{n,k}$'s failure to be compact is ameliorated from the perspective of $S_n$-actions.
 The isomorphism $H^{\bullet}(\Fl(n)) \cong R_n$ is known to hold not only as graded rings, but also in the category of graded $S_n$-modules.
 While the $S_n$-structure of $R_n$ is simply variable permutation, the flag variety $\Fl(n)$ admits no natural action of $S_n$.
-The cohomology ring $H^{\bullet}(\Fl(n))$ inherits an $S_n$-action by means of the subtle {\em Springer construction}.
 On the other hand, the group $S_n$ acts directly on the variety $X_{n,k}$ by